Executive Summary

 - Impact: 200-300bps margin compression over 5 years

 - Mitigant: Copart owns land; IAA leases more.
 Network effects favor incumbent.
-Insurance carriers want two providers for leverage (supports the duopoly, not disruption).
+Insurance carriers want two providers for leverage.

 - Probability: 25%